fraser-lab/fraser-lab.github.io/_members/michaud.md

 linkedin: jennifermmichaud
 github: jmmichaud
 orcid: 0000-0002-0872-0825
-description: "Jen completed her undergraduate degree at Boston University in Biochemistry and Molecular Biology where she studied neurobiology of female rat reproduction under Dr. Mary Erskine.
-She went on to work as a lab supervisor and in the algae biofuels industry before returning to academia to pursue her Ph.D. at UC San Diego in the lab of Dr. Michael Burkart.
-In his lab she worked on diverse projects ranging from the use of biochemical probes to understand protein-protein interactions in fatty acid and polyketide synthases to various approaches including metagenomics to explore the biochemical influences on marine atmospheric composition.
+description: "Jen completed her undergraduate degree at Boston University in Biochemistry and Molecular Biology where she studied neurobiology of female rat reproduction under [Dr. Mary Erskine](https://www.bu.edu/articles/2008/boston-university-remembers-mary-erskine/).
+She then went on to work as a lab supervisor and in the algae biofuels industry before returning to academia to pursue her Ph.D. at UC San Diego in the lab of [Dr. Michael Burkart](http://burkartlab.ucsd.edu).
+In the Burkart lab, Jen worked on diverse projects ranging from the use of biochemical probes to understand protein-protein interactions in fatty acid and polyketide synthases to various approaches including metagenomics to explore the biochemical influences on marine atmospheric composition.

-In the Fraser lab she seeks to utilize computational approaches to enable high-throughput experiments through automation and pipeline development."
+In the Fraser lab, Jen seeks to utilize computational approaches to enable high-throughput experiments through automation and pipeline development."
 ---